JeroenVives/EOICT_WebScripting/docs/README.md

 ## Introduction

 This course is developed for PBA Electronics-ICT at [University College VIVES](https://www.vives.be/nl/technology/elektronica-ict).
+It is based on [this full stack development course](https://eo-ict-fullstackdevelopment.netlify.app/).
-During this course you will learn the basics of HTML5, CSS3, Javascript, Typescript, Node.js, Express.js, Vue, MySQL, Docker, ... all tools to become a full stack developer.
+During this course you will learn the basics of Node.js, Express.js, Vue, MySQL, Docker, ...

 ## Content

-1. Introduction to web development
-2. Frontend webdesign with HTML and CSS
-3. Frontend scripting with Javascript
+1. Development tools
-4. Backend databases with SQL
+2. Backend databases
-5. Backend scripting with Express.js
+3. Backend scripting
-6. Frontend development
+4. Frontend development
-7. Privacy regulations
+5. Privacy regulations
-8. Deployment
+6. Deployment

 ## Sources

 This work is the result of the knowledge of the writer & colleagues at VIVES University college:

+* Jeroen Reinenbergh
 * Ronny Mees
 * Nico De Witte
 * Sille Van Landschoot